Tromsø: Early 1900s: exploration and war

 By the end of the 19th century, Tromsø had become a major Arctic trade centre from which many Arctic expeditions originated.
 Explorers like Roald Amundsen, Umberto Nobile and Fridtjof Nansen made use of the know-how in Tromsø on the conditions in the Arctic, and often recruited their crews in the city.
 The Northern lights observatory was founded in 1927.

 When Germany invaded Norway in 1940, Tromsø served briefly as the seat of the Norwegian government.
 General Carl Gustav Fleischer arrived in Tromsø on 10 April 1940 after flying in terrible conditions from Vadsø.
 From Tromsø he issued orders for total civilian and military mobilisation and declared Northern Norway a theatre of war.
 Fleischer's strategic plan was to first wipe out the German forces at Narvik and then transfer his division to Nordland to meet a German advance from Trøndelag.
 The Germans eventually captured all of Norway, after allied support had been withdrawn, although they encountered fierce resistance from the Finnmark-based Alta Battalion at Narvik.
-Tromsø escaped the war unscathed, although the German battleship Tirpitz was sunk by RAF Avro Lancaster bombers during Operation Catechism off the Tromsøy island on 12 November 1944, killing close to 1,000 German sailors.
+Tromsø escaped the war unscathed, although the German battleship Tirpitz was sunk by RAF bombers during Operation Catechism off the Tromsøy island on 12 November 1944, killing close to 1,000 German sailors.

-At the end of the war, the city received thousands of refugees from Finnmark county and the northern areas of Troms - areas which had been devastated by German forces using scorched earth tactics in expectation of a Red Army offensive.
+At the end of the war, the city received thousands of refugees from Finnmark county and the northern areas of Troms—areas which had been devastated by German forces using scorched earth tactics in expectation of a Red Army offensive.

 Late 1900stoday: rapid expansion

 Expansion after World War II has been rapid.
-The rural municipalities of Tromsøysund and Ullsfjord, and most of Hillesøy, were merged with Tromsø on 1 January 1964, creating today's Tromsø municipality and almost tripling Tromsø's population - from 12,430 to 32,664.
+The rural Tromsøysund Municipality and Ullsfjord Municipality, and most of Hillesøy Municipality, were merged with Tromsø on 1 January 1964, creating today's Tromsø municipality and almost tripling Tromsø's population—from 12,430 to 32,664.
 In addition, the population growth has been strong, with at times more than 1,000 new Tromsøværinger (residents of Tromsø) annually.
 The population of Tromsø municipality today is 68,239, and the urban area, Norway's ninth most populous, is home to 58,486 people.
 This excludes most of the city's students, however, who often do not change their address when moving to Tromsø.

 A major development was the opening of Tromsø Airport in 1964, situated on the main island, and in 1972 the University of Tromsø was opened, at the time one of four universities in Norway and the only one serving the northern half of the country.
 A local teacher's college and museum were eventually incorporated into the university.
 The Norwegian Polar Institute was moved to Tromsø from Oslo in 1998.
 More recently, the university has expanded further through two mergers, first with University College Tromsø in 2009 and then with University College Finnmark in 2013.